How to measure Pekiti-Tirsia long and short swords.

 PEKITI-TIRSIA SHORT SWORD MEASUREMENTS:

-*Note: These swords were made for the Angelsword company in Mexico from truck leave springs, so that may account for the weight.
-Daniel Watson, the owner of Angelswords, has since gone onto making his own swords and his new designs look much better balanced than the old short sword was.
+Note: The swords Tuhon Gaje had made for us in the early 1980s, were made for the Angelsword company by craftsmen in Mexico from truck leave springs, so that may account for their thickness and weight.
+Daniel Watson, the owner of Angelswords, has since gone on to making his own swords and his new designs look lighter in weight and much better balanced than Tuhon Gaje's old short sword was.

 The blade that's second from the left is a traditional farm blade that may have been the inspiration for Conrado's House Bolo.
 (Photo courtesy Will Renfroe/Bohol Blades).